 Productised services (or productised consultancy) is a replacement for traditional consulting.
-It’s the opposite of the billable hours model but doesn’t have all the investment cost and difficulties of selling full-on products.

 Here’s how the productised services business model works.

-Productised services is just a set of services you do in a set way.
+Productised services are just a set of services you do in a set way.
 You decide how you can best meet your clients’ needs and wrap up your answer to their problems in one particular way.
 This makes it easy for them to just pick up your services and get going with them.

 Like a box of chocolates, you package up your services so people can choose what they want and get going.

 As a business model it’s a bit different to the traditional divide between products and services.

 You have a few options as to how you put together your productised services offering.

 This is where you package up what you do and offer it as the solution to a particular set of client problems.
 You might offer a choice of different packages, or just one.

 My 2-hour strategy sessions are like this.
 The people who book these have a particular business challenge they want to get some advice on, such as how to give away shares to a key member of staff or to get me to check over their pricing strategy.